HashDataInc/bireme/README.md

 **Example**

-The following is an example of LoadState:
+The following is an example of Load State:

 ```
 {